Flying TAP Portugal Economy between NY and Lisbon was a bit better than expected.

-We had the choice of flying United Airlines (departing from Newark Liberty International Airport) or TAP Portugal (departing either from Newark or John F. Kennedy International Airport).
+We had the choice of flying United Airlines (departing from Newark Liberty International Airport) or TAP Portugal (departing from Newark or John F. Kennedy International Airport).

 Because JFK was more convenient to get to from our home, we opted for TAP, booking TAP Portugal flight #TP208 from JFK to Lisbon.

-A little background
+A little background on TAP

-Living room (as its called in the trade)
+Living room (as it’s called in the trade)

 By the time we booked our flight, not many seats were available to choose from.
 We reserved two Economy seats, 22 A and B, a window and aisle.

 We were happy to secure two seats on one side of the plane.
 Although we probably would have opted for premium economy seats on United, TAP offers no premium economy seats (or first-class service.)

-Compared to other long-haul flights I’ve taken, I found my seat remarkably uncomfortable over the six-hour flight Whether I reclined or sat erect, it was impossible to get comfortable.
+Compared to other long-haul flights I’ve taken, I found my seat remarkably uncomfortable over the six-hour flight.
+Whether I reclined or sat erect, it was impossible to get comfortable.
 It’s hard to imagine how someone with longer legs could tolerate it.
 I began thinking that perhaps the seats were designed for Portuguese bodies rather than American ones.

 The lavatories had interesting neon lighting (like the cabin) and a nice toothbrush/toothpaste amenity but they didn’t compensate for the lack of toilet paper midway through the flight.